you think: if I merely bury this bitxch

 her essence migrating into the strands of your wiry, brittle hair

-and into the fragrant beautiful blooms and heart-shaped leaves just outside your door, that school children are so tempted to pluck
+and into the fragrant beautiful blooms and heart-shaped leaves just outside your door, that school children are so tempted to pluck.

-one night, as you sleep,
+then, one night, as you sleep,

-while his phallus pulses crimson, like a beacon, erect and dripping with life from his dreams of her
+while his phallus pulses crimson, like a beacon, erect and dripping with life from his dreams of her/

 as he sleeps,

-she spits in his open, parched mouth
+she spits into his open, parched mouth

 before she soars out